orchidlive/php-test/README.md

 composer install
 ```

-You can try running the tests tom make sure everything works as it should.
+You can try running the tests to make sure everything works as it should.

 ```shell
 composer test